 1.1.
-Audit Committee members requested that they might have an annual report containing information about the levels of insurance cover that are in place for Norfolk County Council.
+Audit Committee members requested that they might have an annual report containing information about the insurance cover that is in place for Norfolk County Council.
 1.2.
-This report seeks to provide information and assurances to Members that there is throughout the Council adequate provision regarding the placement of insurance cover and associated risk mitigation measures.
+This report seeks to provide information and assurances to Members that there is throughout the Council adequate provision regarding the placement of insurance cover, managing claims and the associated risk mitigation measures.